vvivvi/c1-final/README.md

 requirements.txt specified the Python modules required to run the notebooks.
 The list may not be minimal, but should be sufficient.

+### Example
-In conda, the environment can be recreated e.g. with the command line conda create -n c1env --file requirements.txt
+In conda, the environment can be recreated e.g. with the shell commands.

+conda create --name c1test-env python jupyterlab conda activate c1test-env pip install -r requirements.txt python -m ipykernel --user --name c1test-env

+Then notenooks can be run e.g. with jupyter lab Notebook_1_EDA.ipynb

+This is tested on a Ubuntu machine.
+Running in Windows may be problematic.

 ## Review criteria checklist